peterpan1987/HariexpressTI.github.io/.slate workspace/source/includes/api.b2w.md

 RETURNS THE URL OF THE PRODUCTS IN THE MARKETPLACES (B2W AND CNOVA)

-### CREATE A PRODUCT WITH PRICE VARIATION IN THE SKU – POST / products
+### [POST] CREATE A PRODUCT WITH PRICE VARIATION IN THE SKU – https://api.skyhub.com.br/products

 ```curl